 Stablecoins are the cryptocurrency that is least subject to market fluctuations.
 Algorithms and users themselves can be responsible for stability, as well as the peg to real assets (for example, dollars or gold) smoothes out jumps in supply and demand, just like in the case of Tether.
-If you want to learn more about what stablecoins are and how they work, read our detailed material on it.
+Learn more about what stablecoins are and how they work.

 Tether on the crypto market

 Tether (USDT) is one of the leaders in the digital asset market.
 According to CoinMarketCap, it is the third-most valuable cryptocurrency as of January 12, 2023, with a capitalization of $66.2 billion, so the token’s total supply is 66.2 billion.

 Even in the middle of the crypto winter, the USDT remains stable, and at the beginning of 2023 it ranges from $0.9986 to $1.0007.
 At the same time, there were two short-term drops, determined by negative news on the cryptocurrency market.
 The first ($0,9959) one is tied to the Terra platform crisis in May 2022, when its stablecoin dropped to $0.
 The second one ($0,9978) took place in November 2022 and was tied to the collapse of the FTX crypto exchange.
 As of January 12, 2023, the USDT token is trading at $1.0001.